ok97465/spyder_okvim/README.md

 - ZZ : Save and close current file.
 - q, @: macro

+## Jump list

+The jump list is a core Vim feature that tracks recently visited locations.
+Okvim records each position so you can return with `Ctrl+o` and move forward with `Ctrl+i`.
+Locations are added when opening files with `Ctrl+p` and when running `gd`.
+Because Spyder's "go to definition" works asynchronously, Okvim pushes the current location immediately and adds the new one once navigation finishes.
+If the cursor never moves within two seconds, that temporary entry is discarded.

 ## Special keys

 - <leader>f : autoformat the curruent file